Last tested: Raspberry Pi OS Bookworm 64-bit | April 11, 2026 | Raspberry Pi 4 Model B (4GB)

 FAQ

-Q: Why does my Raspberry Pi have multiple IPv6 addresses?
+Why does my Raspberry Pi have multiple IPv6 addresses?

-Q: Why aren’t my AAAA records resolving?
+Why are my AAAA records not resolving?

-Q: Is my ISP blocking inbound IPv6?
+Is my ISP blocking inbound IPv6?

 References